The checkout page optimization is still the elephant in the room for multiple Magento-driven websites.

 5. Please Mobile Shoppers

 Shoppers are increasingly attached to mobile devices.
-The mobile traffic grew eighteen-fold in 2011-2016, and mobile devices accounted for roughly half of total web pages views worldwide in August 2017.
+The mobile traffic has grown exponentially in the last few years.
+Mobile devices account for more than half of the total web page views worldwide.

 Web stores that are non-optimized for mobile lag behind their competitors that did it.
 Thriving online businesses opt for a responsive design as a sure-fire solution.